 Origins of Life

-I investigate potential pathways for the origins of life where abiotically produced building blocks participate in self-propagating and increasingly complex systems that resemble life.
+I am interested in potential pathways for the origins of life where abiotically produced building blocks participate in self-propagating and increasingly complex systems that resemble life.

 In Search of the RNA World on Mars